 This has to be THE best book I’ve ever read!
 This story tells you about a boy named Arthur Hobhouse who travels to Australia with his key given from his long lost sister, Kitty, because of WWII.
 He goes to a place named Cooper's Farm where he is always whipped and treated like a slave.
 He loses his best friend there.
 Cooper's wife tries to burn the house down to save the kids but she fails.
 That’s when Arthur and his friend Marty escape and comes to the house of “Auntie Megs” which would be their house for the next 12 years.
 There they learned how to save animals and give them freedom.
 They are also taught how to make boats!
 He then goes through a life of depression, loss, happiness and reunion with his daughter Allie.
 Forward 60 years.
 Arthur’s passed away and Allie’s ready to embark on a journey across half the world to find her Auntie Kitty.
 This story makes me cry every time so PLEASE read it!

-Thank you written by Eesha
+Reviewed by Eesha